 - Longtime bloomers: their flowers are often open from June to August!

 - Perennials: they will come back year after year.
-Once you plant them and they are happily established, you can enjoy them in your yard for years to come.
+Once you plant them and they are happily established, you can enjoy them in your yard for years.

 Grow Blazing Star from seeds